Skip to content Skip to footer

 • A variety of audience segmentation options (such as those listed above), including the ability to create custom segments based on your own data

-• Marketing autonomy to be able to make changes to your strategy without having to call on the tech team for support.
+• Marketing autonomy to be able to make changes to your strategy without having to call on the team for support.
 This should be the case for building the conversion journeys, editing the wall designs and messaging, running tests and segmenting audiences

 • Performance analytics data and connection to external tracking tools, such as Google Analytics